School of Audiology - Admissions Requirements

-- Academic record, including cumulative undergraduate GPA, GPA for last 45 credit hours of undergraduate study, and any post-baccalaureate GPA
+- Academic record, including cumulative undergraduate GPA, GPA for last 45 semester credit hours of undergraduate study, and any post-baccalaureate GPA

 - Undergraduate and any post-baccalaureate field(s) of study